pavan1011/fast-img-proc/README.md

 - ```-DCUDA_TOOLKIT_ROOT_DIR```: path to CUDA toolkit.
 Required if ```-DUSE_CUDA``` is set to ON.
 Usually at ```/usr/local/cuda-<version>```

+- ```-DPYTHON_EXECUTABLE``` provides a hint to the CMake build system to help it find a specific version of Python (for virtual environments and non-default python installations).

 ### Configure with CUDA support
 Requires CUDA compiler installed